 - A. The Rural (RL) district is intended primarily for low density agricultural and single-family residential uses.
-This district is designed to stabilize and protect the rural, agricultural, and residential characteristics of the city and to encourage single-family uses on larger lots. - B. Hamlet (HM) districts.
+This district is designed to stabilize and protect the rural, agricultural, and residential characteristics of the city and to encourage single-family uses on larger lots - B. Hamlet (HM) districts.
 Hamlet districts are intended primarily for the creation of communities developed at a low overall density.
 These districts provide a location for agricultural and residential uses to exist in close proximity to smaller scaled mixed uses, including commercial, office, manufacturing or civic uses complete with standards and parameters to encourage a pedestrian-friendly traditional development form which enhances community aesthetics and limits conflicts between vehicles and pedestrians.
-There are two Hamlet Districts: - Residential Hamlet (HM-R).
-This district is intended primarily for residential areas.
-This district allows agricultural or residential uses to be provided at higher densities than in the RL district and requires clustering of development and high levels of open space preservation within each individual district.
-No part of any Residential Hamlet (HM-R) district shall be within 500 feet of another Residential Hamlet (HM-R) district, as measured in a straight line. - 2.
-Mixed-Use Hamlet (HM-MU).
-This district is intended primarily for a medium-density, fine-grained mix of uses, and requires high levels of open space preservation within each individual district. - C. Village District (VL).
-The Village District is intended primarily for the creation of larger mixed-use communities developed at a medium to high density.
-This district allows agricultural and residential uses in close proximity to medium or larger scale commercial, office, manufacturing, or civic uses complete with standards and parameters to reduce dependence on
+There are four Hamlet Districts: - Low Density Residential Hamlet (HM-LDR).
+This district is intended primarily for lower density residential areas.
+This subdistrict allows agricultural or residential uses to be provided at higher densities than in the RL district and requires clustering of development and high levels of open space preservation within each individual district. - Medium Density Residential Hamlet (HM MDR).
+This district is intended primarily for medium density residential areas with community sewage.
+This subdistrict allows predominantly residential development with minor commercial - 3-2.
+Special District Hamlet (HM-SD).
+This district is intended for smaller hamlet districts that are focused on a specific use or type of uses consistent with the Comprehensive Plan but not otherwise covered in this article and requires clustering and high levels of open space preservation within each individual district.